Dante Mircoli: Playing career

 Mircoli made his professional debut in 1965 for Independiente.
 During his time with the club they won two league championships and Copa Libertadores 1972.

 As he always kept his Italian passport, he was eligible to play in Serie A during the 1970s, when Italian clubs were not allowed to sign foreign players.
 Mircoli played for a number of clubs in Italy with no great success, he made nine appearances in Serie A for Sampdoria in 1973 and also played for Catania and Lecco.

 Mircoli also made appearances in the Argentine Primera for Estudiantes de La Plata and Racing Club de Avellaneda.

 Managerial career

 Mircoli managed a number of clubs in the lower leagues of Argentine football, including; Estudiantes (BA), Douglas Haig, San Telmo and Estudiantes (RC).

 Personal life and death

 Mircoli was born in Rome, Italy on 12 March 1947.
-He moved to Argentina as a child and became a nationalised citizen.
+He moved to Argentina as a child and became a naturalised citizen.
 Mircoli died in Avellaneda, Argentina on 4 December 2024, at the age of 77.